Lindsey Graham: America Can't Be Racist Because, Obama!

-Category: World Politics Hits: 3All that's old is new again.
+Category: World Politics Hits: 13All that's old is new again.
 Republicans never get tired of repeating this garbage that we've been hearing since the day Barack Obama was elected, and now you can add VP Kamala Harris to the mix.
 Here's Sen. Lindsey Graham on this weekend's Fox News Sunday, continuing to pretend that America can't have a problem with systemic racism because we elected the black guy in response to a question regarding Joe Biden's comments following the Chauvin guilty verdict.
 WALLACE: Senator, is there systemic racism in this country in policing and in other institutions?
 GRAHAM: No, not in my opinion.
 We just elected a two-term African-American president, the vice president is of African American-Indian descent, so our systems are not racist.
 America is not a racist country.
 Within every society, you have bad actors.
 The Chauvin trial was a just result.
 What's happening in Ohio where the police officer had to use deadly force to prevent a young girl from being stabbed to death is a different situation in my view.
 So this attack on police and policing -- reform the police, yes.
 Call them all racist, no. You know, America is a work in progress, but best place on the planet, and Joe Biden spends a lot of time running the place down.
 I wish he would stop it.

 Read more https://crooksandliars.com/2021/04/lindsey-graham-chris-wallace-racism